fernandonaime/bluething/README.md

 Execution

-To execute the application, run the following command on the terminal with sudo priviledge: python3 main.py
+To execute the application, run the following command on the terminal with sudo privilege:

+bash

+python3 main.py

 Usage